Who was Saint Paul?

 5. The narrator makes an obvious contradictory blunder at the beginning of video 14A by first suggesting that the Gospel records were written after Paul's letters, and then he attempts to insist that 1Cor 11:24 was altered from the "original" text we see in Luke 22:19.
 If the "original" text was what we see in Luke 11:24, then the narrator has contradicted himself because if Paul wrote before Luke, then wouldn't Paul be the original?

 Mark there we so many problems with these videos that I didn't even list all of them.
 The narrator's entire position on every point wholly depends of assertion without evidence, unsupported claims of interpolation, logical fallacies, contradiction, misinterpretations, and wrongful definitions of Greek words.

 He absolutely failed to prove anything at all to further his theory.
 At the end of it all, it was an enormous waste of time on his part.
 His arguments are indefensible and untenable.

 On another note, when you finish your book, start a new one and perhaps call it "The Evolution of Yeshua" and and watch how easily it actually is to connect the dots between the Jewish Yeshua and the Christian Jesus.
 Perhaps, in the interests of intellectual honesty and to make a fair report, you could include something like this in your current book so that you display both sides of the coin?
 Doing something like this would go a long way to developing credibility.

-How can anyone become an atheist when we were all born with no religious beliefs in the first place?
-We are atheists because we were ...
+How can anyone become an atheist when we are all born with no beliefs in the first place?
+We are atheists because we were born this way.